charleennewland/blog/kaizen_workshop_3.md

 ### **Cultivating Continuity**

-After an RCA journey, it's crucial to not just applaud and move on but to lay down the tracks for continuous growth.
+After a RCA journey, it's crucial to not just applaud and move on but to lay down the tracks for continuous growth.
 This involves setting clear, actionable follow-up tasks, assigning caretakers for these tasks, and setting milestones to ensure they’re not just completed but integrated smoothly into the daily routines.
 Celebrate the wins, no matter how small, and use any setbacks as learning steps, not stumbling blocks.

 ### **RCA Software**